-Today, I work about 20 hours a week from my desk in my new apartment while dedicating the remaining hours of the week to growing my own business (And I also dog walk, too!)
+Today, I work between 5-10 hours a week from my desk at home while dedicating the remaining hours of the week to growing my own business (And I also dog walk, too!)

 Going from waking up early every day to make the commute into work to quite literally walking 10 feet from my bed to my desk made the world of a difference for me.
 I'm the type of person who loves being at home, so a remote job has been amazing for me.